top of page

 If more than one name appears on either the current registration or the ownership document, you’ll need signatures from these people on the authorization form.

-• Vehicle registration cancellation
+• Vehicle Registration Cancellation

 If you’re cancelling your car registration, you may be eligible for a refund.
 Visit our registry office in Calgary with the following: